- Course type: Self-paced

 Certificates show that you have completed the course.
 They do not provide credit.

 Watch a preview:chapter 1 / lesson 1How to Structure Sentences in an Essay

 Course SummaryEnhance your ability to take and pass the writing subtest of the VCLA by taking advantage of the study resources in this short course.
-Entertaining lessons, short quizzes and practice exams can ensure you're prepared to answer writing questions on the test.
+Entertaining lessons, short quizzes and practice exams can ensure you're ready and able to answer writing questions you'll encounter on the exam.